-From possible safety hazards to question marks over charging infrastructure, preparing to transport EVs via an ocean vessel can seem daunting.
-WW Ocean has the answers to all your electric vehicle transportation-related questions.
+From possible safety hazards to questions about charging infrastructure at terminals, planning a seamless supply chain for your EVs can seem daunting.
+We have the answers to your electric vehicle logistics questions.

-1. My old logistics provider didn’t have much experience with EVs.
+1. My current logistics providers don’t seem to have much experience with EVs.
 What makes you different?

-Wallenius Wilhelmsen has 20 years’ experience transporting electric vehicles – we first shipped a Toyota Prius back in 2000.
-Since then, we’ve invested in infrastructure like charging stations at key terminals and extended our pre-delivery inspection and yard management services to support EVs.
-These services include battery charging, cooling liquid filling and movement of disabled units.
+Wallenius Wilhelmsen has extensive experience transporting and handling electric vehicles, including passenger cars and commercial vans and buses.
+Over the years, we’ve invested in specially designed infrastructure and extended our pre-delivery inspection and yard management services to support handling of EVs.
+These services include battery charging, cooling liquid filling, monitoring the charging levels and movement of disabled units.

 2. Do I need to fill in any special documents for transporting EVs on RoRo vessels?

-New customers need to complete an Alternative Fuel Vehicle questionnaire.
-This will be shared by your WW Ocean contact.
-You must inform the shipping line of the EV model and type during the forecast and booking process.
+New customers need to complete an Alternative Fuel Vehicle questionnaire, which will be shared with you by your Wallenius Wilhelmsen sales contact.
+During the forecast and booking process, you must inform the shipping line of the EV model and type.
 If available, you should also provide a rescue card.

-3. What condition should EV batteries be in before shipping?
+3. What condition should the HV batteries be in before overseas transportation?

-EV batteries must have a sufficient state of charge – with a maximum battery charge of 70%.
-Flat batteries must be avoided in port of load as this might be an indication that the battery and or its management systems are faulty.
+HV batteries must have a sufficient state of charge (SOC) – with a maximum battery charge of 50%.
+This also applies to Plug-in Hybrid Electric Vehicles (PHEV).
+Flat batteries must be avoided in port of load as this might be an indication that the battery and/or its management system is faulty.